 Westminster's life expectancy is among the highest in the country.
 The average man lives to 80 years and the average woman to 85 years.
 However, there are big differences in life expectancy across the borough.

 Westminster has the highest life expectancy gap in the country for males.
 The gap for females sees us in line with the national average but is the third highest in London.
 In Knightsbridge and Belgravia ward, a man is expected to live 18 years longer than a man in the Westbourne ward.
-A woman is expected to live nine years longer in Knightsbridge and Belgravia than in Westbourne.
+A woman is expected to live 9 years longer in Knightsbridge and Belgravia than in Westbourne.

-The gap is driven by very high life expectancy in some areas of the borough.: Life expectancy is similar to or above the national average in all wards apart from Westbourne.
+The gap is driven by very high life expectancy in some areas of the borough: life expectancy is similar to or above the national average in all wards apart from Westbourne.

 The top causes of death are similar in both the most and least deprived areas, but there are more deaths at younger ages in the deprived areas.
 Circulatory causes (including stroke and heart disease) account for 20% of the difference in life expectancy between the most and least deprived areas (20% for women and 19% for men).
 Lung cancer accounts for 9% of the difference for men and other cancers for a further 17%.
 For women, cancer accounts for 15% of the difference.